Hanan-Nawaz/Daraz-Price-Comparator/README.md

     - `laptop-scraper-process.jpg`: Process/Roadmap image for the project.
   - `main.py`: Contains code, generally calling other classes.
   - `code/`: Conatins all the code files.
-    - `amazon_scraper.py`: Conatins code to scrape from Amazon.
+    - `telemart_scraper.py`: Conatins code to scrape from Telemart.
     - `daraz_scraper.py`: Conatins code to scrape from Daraz.
     - `extract.py`: Contains code to call both scrapers.
     - `transform.py`: Contains code to implement Extract, Transform and Load.